Kristian8606/esp32s3_audio_dsp/README.md

 *	Must only be used on U1 (Main ESP32-S3)
 *	Dangerous on U2, U3, or U4! – Can send incorrect frequencies to the wrong drivers

-3️⃣ Save & Compile
+## Save & Compile

 ### Hardware Details

 * ESP32-S3 – Main and three processing units
-* DIR9001 – SPDIF Receiver
+* DIR9001 – SPDIF Source of i2s data
 * ProtoDAC x8 (TDA1387) – Three units for audio output
 * TXS0108E – I2S Signal Buffer
 * Separate Power Supplies – Reduces noise and interference